saideep-arikontham/Calibration-and-Augmented-Reality/README.md

 - `s or S`: To save the frame as a calibration frame
 - `p`: To continuously project 3D axis onto the top left corner of the checkerboard pattern.
 - `t`: To display hallow pyramid, house and Letter "S" with just connected edges.
-- `f`: To display filled letter "S".
+- `f`: To display filled letter "S" (Extension).
 - `r`: To replace the target checkerboard pattern with `./images/sand.jpg` image.
+A colored pyramid will also be moving over the new sand target bouncing between the walls (Extension).
 - `q`: To stop the program.

 2. For `feature.cpp`: